dydxopsdao/deposit-withdraw-monitor/README.md

 **Key features of the Docker setup:**
 - Pre-installed Playwright with Chrome dependencies
 - Chrome extensions automatically downloaded during build
-- Runs in headless mode optimized for CI environments
 - Clean, isolated environment for each test run
 - Uses `--reporter=line` for clean log output